pratyakshm/WinRice/doc/README.md

 # Notes

 This folder contains documentation for users.

+If you are going to start using WinRice, [`main-brief.md`](https://github.com/pratyakshm/WinRice/blob/main/doc/Main-brief.md) is the document you need to read.

 For additional info and technical details, check out the [Wiki](https://github.com/pratyakshm/WinRice/wiki).

 ## Found an Issue With Docs?